 Coating a Norwich industrial roof without closing the unit

-For the team responsible for an occupied warehouse or factory in Norwich, the awkward part of any roof project is rarely the roof itself.
-It is the operation underneath.
-On the trading estates that ring the city and feed Norfolk’s food, logistics and light-manufacturing businesses, taking a building out of service to re-roof is often not realistic.
-That is the practical argument for industrial roof coatings: the envelope is never opened, the unit stays weathertight from the first day of work to the last, and the programme is sequenced around your deliveries and shifts.
-National Coating Specialists surveys and coats industrial roofs across Norwich and Norfolk, working from our South-East base to sites England-wide.
+Running a busy warehouse or factory in Norwich means the roof itself is rarely the biggest headache.
+It is what goes on underneath that causes the real problems.
+Across the trading estates feeding Norfolk’s industries, taking a building out of service for a re-roof isn’t usually an option.
+That’s where industrial roof coatings earn their keep.
+We don’t open the building envelope, so the unit stays watertight from start to finish.
+We’ll sequence the work around your deliveries and shifts.
+National Coating Specialists surveys and coats industrial roofs across Norwich and Norfolk, working from our South-East base to sites UK-wide.

 East Anglian weather and profiled steel

-Norfolk is drier than much of England, which buys these roofs time, but it does not make them immune.
-Long UV exposure still chalks and thins the factory finish, and damp air moving in off the coast and the Broads keeps laps and gutters wet for longer than a quick shower would.
-Organic growth takes hold on the shaded slopes.
-The result is a roof that can look serviceable from the yard while the finish is quietly wearing through to bare metal at the details, which is where the next problem starts.
-A coating applied while the substrate is still sound replaces that worn finish with a continuous bonded layer over the whole roof, sealing the laps, fixings and details against the weather rather than patching them one at a time.
+Norfolk might be drier than other parts of England, which gives these roofs a bit of extra time, but they’re not indestructible.
+Years of UV exposure still chalk and thin the factory finish.
+Damp air rolling in off the coast and the Broads keeps laps and gutters wet for longer than a quick shower would.
+You’ll see organic growth taking hold on the shaded parts.
+The upshot is a roof that can look perfectly fine from the ground, while the finish is quietly wearing down to bare metal at the details.
+That’s where the real trouble begins.
+A coating applied while the substrate is still sound replaces that worn finish with one continuous, bonded layer over the whole roof.
+It seals the laps, fixings and all the details against the weather, rather than you patching them up one by one.

 Cut-edge corrosion: the budget decider

-The single defect that decides most industrial roofing budgets is cut-edge corrosion.
-Where sheets were cut at the eaves, side laps and end laps, the steel edge has no protective layer.
-Moisture sits in the overlap, the edge rusts, and the corrosion tracks back beneath the finish, lifting it as it spreads.
-Early on, this is straightforward work inside a coating project: prepare, treat and seal the edges before the main system goes on.
-Late on, when the lap itself has weakened, the affected sheets need replacing and the cost conversation changes entirely.
-The gap between those two stages is usually only a couple of winters, which is why we would rather look at a roof sooner than later.
+Cut-edge corrosion is the one defect that usually dictates the budget for most industrial roofing jobs.
+Where the sheets were cut at the eaves, side laps and end laps, the steel edge has no protective layer.
+Moisture then sits in the overlap, the edge rusts, and that corrosion tracks back under the finish, lifting it as it spreads.
+If we catch it early, it’s straightforward: prepare, treat and seal those edges before we put the main system on.
+If it’s left too long, and the lap itself has weakened, then you’re looking at replacing the affected sheets.
+That’s when the cost conversation changes completely.
+The difference between those two stages is often only a couple of winters.
+That’s why we always want to look at a roof sooner rather than later.

 What the survey settles before we specify

-We do not price a roof from aerial photographs.
-Every recommendation follows a physical inspection that establishes:
+We don’t quote for a roof from a few aerial photos.
+Every recommendation we make comes after a proper physical inspection that confirms:

-- Whether sheets, laps and fixings are structurally sound
+- Whether the sheets, laps and fixings are structurally sound

-- How far cut-edge corrosion has progressed, with photographs
+- How far any cut-edge corrosion has progressed, with photographs to show it

-- The condition of gutters, valleys, rooflights and penetrations
+- The condition of the gutters, valleys, rooflights and any penetrations

 - Any internal signs of leaks or saturated insulation

-- Whether coating is genuinely the right call for this roof
+- Whether coating is genuinely the right call for your roof

 When coating is the wrong answer

-Coating extends the life of roofs that still have life left.
-It is wrong for a roof with widespread perforation, corrosion that has compromised sheet strength or fixings, waterlogged insulation in a built-up construction, or permanent ponding caused by structural deflection.
-In those cases we recommend repair or replacement and put it in writing, even though it means talking ourselves out of a contract.
-A truthful condition report is worth more to an estates team than a roof that looks fixed and fails again inside two years.
-Most of the roofs we survey have not crossed that line, and for those buildings a coating is usually the most economical route open to them: a fraction of replacement cost, no strip-off waste, and a unit that keeps trading throughout.
-If a roof on your estate is streaking rust at the sheet ends, the survey will tell you exactly where it stands.
+Coating extends the life of roofs that still have some life left in them.
+It’s the wrong answer for a roof with widespread perforations, or corrosion that has compromised the strength of the sheets or the fixings.
+It won’t help with waterlogged insulation in a built-up roof, or permanent ponding caused by structural deflection.
+In those cases, we’ll recommend repair or replacement and put it in writing.
+Yes, that means we talk ourselves out of a contract sometimes.
+But a truthful condition report is worth more to an estates team than a roof that looks fixed and then fails again in two years.
+Most of the roofs we survey haven’t crossed that line.
+For those buildings, a coating is usually the most economical option: a fraction of replacement cost, no strip-off waste, and a unit that keeps trading throughout.
+If you’ve got a roof on your estate streaking rust at the sheet ends, our survey will tell you exactly where it stands.